ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/101-hello-iot-world.md

 {:toc}

 # Setting Up the Board
-For this lab, you will creat a _Thing_ that can blink an LED.
+For this lab, you will create a _Thing_ that can blink an LED.

 1. Connect the Grove shield to the Edison (mounted to the Arduino adapter).
 2. Connect the LED Module to port D6.